-Because of thorough testing of the solar-powered valve packages, Ferguson Industrial has valuable insights into system wiring.
+Because of thorough testing of the solar-powered valve packages, Ferguson Industrial, an automation equipment supplier, has valuable insights into system wiring.
 A default 24Vdc signal was previously used to open the valve, and when de-energized, it would close.
 Upon loss of signal power, the valve would then close again.
 This function was set up in the actuator’s two-wire priority in order to close on loss of signal.
 Subsequently, it was requested that the valve fails in place with one 24Vdc signal to open and another to close.
 All of the units were reconfigured and then successfully retested.

 Another key insight was that the pipelines would be hydro-tested after the valves were installed.
 Therefore, instead of shipping the devices in the closed position, they would remain open.
 Accordingly, the hydro-tests could proceed even if the system was not yet connected to the valves.

 Finally, the project team realized that it is impossible to predict the weather.
 Upon completion of assembly, there was a good balance of sunny, cloudy, and rainy days.
 As a result, engineers were able to fully test the valves and confirm they would stroke with no sunlight for at least two days.
 However, just before the viewing of the testing procedures, there was complete sunlight and a proper test could not be emulated.
 For that reason, the team placed covers over the solar panels.
 Then, over the next three days, the valves were stroked fully open and fully closed five times using battery power only.
 Upon removal of the covers, the batteries immediately started charging and were fully charged in two to three hours.
 Note that charging time is dependent on the system.